 LIFTED TO THE WIND Poems 1974-2015

-Finalist for the Lascaux Prize for Poetry and second place for the New Mexico Book Award
+Nominated for the 2018 Montaigne Medal (TBA announced summer 2018), finalist for the Lascaux Prize for Poetry and second place for the New Mexico Book Award

 Themes of nature, travel, relationships, and current events run through Gardner’s (To Inhabit the Felt World, 2013, etc.) collected poems, some of which are also in Spanish.

 Gardner, a writer and visual artist based in New Mexico, presents a sonically and linguistically rich set of verses mined from foreign travels, personal interactions, and experiences of the natural world.
 “Locked Gate” tells the story of a Guatemalan woman who disappeared in 1980.
 “No body.
 No grave.
 Not a strand of hair” remains, yet, “Remembered…she’s alive as you or me.”
 Other protest poems address the mistreatment of women (“we know the sorrow of / our younger sisters”) and the pervasiveness of violence (“Any time is the time / to go to war”).
-Elsewhere, verses resemble haiku in their concision and natural focus, especially the central quartet of sections named after the seasons.
+Elsewhere, verses resemble haiku in their concision and natural focus….
 Fresh metaphors and vivid images linger: “Thunder rolls its baritone song nearby” and “white-whiskered crane alone / in morning stillness.”
 “Cezanne’s Apples” and “Garden Bench” are two of the strongest poems….“Yellow,” a frequent adjective, lends a nostalgic glow to “Montserrat Revisited,” one of several standout travel poems: “last tenacious yellow cleaves to sycamore.”
 The gentle eroticism of “Desiderata” finds muted resonance in “Bedtime Story”….
 Physics and Internet security, respectively, provide the unusual vocabulary for two later poems.
 Care has clearly been taken over the varied stanza lengths and indentation, while Gardner’s brush-stroke images are germane illustrations.
 Twenty-five poems are accompanied by Spanish versions—an additional gift for bilingual readers.

 Precise language and imagery reinforce the conclusion that noticing leads to enlightenment: “a few things / unremarked / awaken us to this life.” –Kirkus Reviews